-'Any documents 30 2019, since June including briefings, reports, correspondence (email or other). as well as attachments. and list a meetings (also since 30 June 2019) with detailed minutes and reports of such meetings, that contain elements concerning new plant breeding techniques including related patent issues.'
+'Anv documents since 30 June 2019. including briefings, correspondence (email or other), as well attachments. and list as 2019) (also since 30 June with detailed minutes and any reports of such meetings, that contain elements concerning new plant breeding techniques including related patent issues.'